Itecrom/Itec-ICT-Chat-App/README.md

-# ITEC ICT SOLUTIONS Social Chat App
+# ITEC ICT SOLUTIONS ICT Chat App

 The ITEC ICT SOLUTIONS Social Chat App is a real-time messaging platform designed for seamless and secure communication between users.
 Developed by ITEC ICT E-SOLUTIONS, this app enables users to register, log in, and exchange messages instantly using a clean and intuitive user interface.
 Built with Kotlin for Android and integrated with either Firebase or a custom backend, the app offers a fast and responsive chat experience that is scalable and reliable.